 In response, the two nonprofits jointly announced their CGI Commitment to Action, the new Biomimicry Global Design Challenge (BGDC), and the creation of a $100,000 Ray C. Anderson “Ray of Hope” Prize designed to bring commercially viable solutions from the design lab to the market.
-See the 2015 press release.
 The first two years of the Biomimicry Global Design Challenge have been dedicated to the pursuit of biomimetic solutions to global food security challenges.

 In October 2015, finalists from the 2015 Challenge were announced at a Biomimicry Conference held in Austin, TX and three of the teams received cash awards.
 Read the 2015 finalist press release and view the 2015 finalist videos.

-Seven of the 2015 Challenge team finalists entered the accelerator phase, and will return in October 2016 at the Bioneers Conference in San Rafael, CA with a commercially-viable prototype, designed to be scalable.
-The first $100,000 Ray of Hope Prize will be awarded to one of them on October 22, 2016.
+Seven of the 2015 Challenge team finalists entered the accelerator phase, and returned in October 2016 at the Bioneers Conference in San Rafael, CA with a commercially-viable prototype, designed to be scalable.
+The first $100,000 Ray of Hope Prize was be awarded to the BioNurse Team from Chile.

 The 2016 Biomimicry Global Design Challenge ran from October 2016 through June 2016, once again focused on solutions for global food systems.
 Finalists for the 2016 Challenge were recently announced, and they will compete for the 2017 Ray of Hope Prize.
 Read the 2016 Challenge Finalist Press Release.